adamsalter/sitemap_generator/README.md

 ========

 - Sitemaps.org [states][sitemaps_org] that no Sitemap XML file should be more than 10Mb uncompressed.
 The plugin does not check this.
-- currently only supports one sitemap index file, which can contain 50,000 sitemap files which can each contain 50,000 urls, so it _only_ supports up to 2,500,000,000 (2.5 billion) urls.
+- currently only supports one Sitemap index file, which can contain 50,000 Sitemap files which can each contain 50,000 urls, so it _only_ supports up to 2,500,000,000 (2.5 billion) urls.
 I personally have no need of support for more urls, but plugin could be improved to support this.

 Copyright (c) 2009 Adam @ [Codebright.net][cb], released under the MIT license